2022 California Housing Legislation Highlights

 AB 2325 (Luz Rivas) Interagency coordination to end homelessness.
 Inactive.
 Held in Appropriations

 AB 2483 (Maienschein) Prioritizing funding for housing that contains at least 25 units for elderly people who are homeless.
 Also provides assistance for people with disabilities to live in their own homes.
-Passed Assembly 74–0
+Signed into law by the Governor.

 AB 2547 (Nazarian) Grants to prevent homelessness for older adults & people with a disability.
-Passed Assembly 56–7
+Passed Assembly 56–7.
+Gut and amended in Senate into a bill unrelated to housing.

 AB 2623 (Villapudua) Allows exception to Housing First policy to allow sober housing in facilities that have children.
 Inactive.
 Held in Committee